Aliases for KCNMB1 Gene

 KCNMB1 (Potassium Calcium-Activated Channel Subfamily M Regulatory Beta Subunit 1) is a Protein Coding gene.
-Diseases associated with KCNMB1 include hypertension, diastolic.
-Among its related pathways are Platelet activation, signaling and aggregation and Transmission across Chemical Synapses.
-GO annotations related to this gene include potassium channel regulator activity and calcium-activated potassium channel activity.
-An important paralog of this gene is KCNMB4.
+Diseases associated with KCNMB1 include Hypertension, Diastolic and Episodic Ataxia, Type 4.
+Among its related pathways are Nitric oxide stimulates guanylate cyclase and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include potassium channel regulator activity and calcium-activated potassium channel activity.
+An important paralog of this gene is ENSG00000275163.

 Regulatory subunit of the calcium activated potassium KCNMA1 (maxiK) channel.
 Modulates the calcium sensitivity and gating kinetics of KCNMA1, thereby contributing to KCNMA1 channel diversity.
 Increases the apparent Ca(2+)/voltage sensitivity of the KCNMA1 channel.
 It also modifies KCNMA1 channel kinetics and alters its pharmacological properties.
 It slows down the activation and the deactivation kinetics of the channel.
 Acts as a negative regulator of smooth muscle contraction by enhancing the calcium sensitivity to KCNMA1.
 Its presence is also a requirement for internal binding of the KCNMA1 channel opener dehydrosoyasaponin I (DHS-1) triterpene glycoside and for external binding of the agonist hormone 17-beta-estradiol (E2).
 Increases the binding activity of charybdotoxin (CTX) toxin to KCNMA1 peptide blocker by increasing the CTX association rate and decreasing the dissociation rate.